Our experts are available from 9am-6:30pm Monday to Friday

 The wifi broadband deal that’s right for you will depend on a number of factors, including the size of your household, how many users want access at the same time, and the types of things you enjoy doing online – such as streaming TV, movies and music, downloading or uploading files and gaming.

-ADSL / standard broadband – ADSL broadband uses pre-existing copper phone lines to deliver an internet connection, and is available in most areas of the UK.
+ADSL / standard broadband – ADSL broadband uses pre-existing copper phone lines to deliver an internet connection, but most providers have phased it out to the extent that it's now only available to the tiny fraction of UK homes that can't get anything else.
 This type of broadband delivers average speeds of 10Mbps, and is fine for those who live alone or smaller households made up of light internet users.
-Most providers now only supply ADSL broadband to customers who cannot get fibre.

 Fibre broadband – Fibre broadband uses fibre optic cables to deliver an internet connection and is now widely available.
 With average speeds of between 30Mbps and 70Mbps, it’s faster and more reliable than ADSL broadband.
 For a household of 3 or more people, a fibre broadband deal is usually the sensible choice, especially if anyone regularly streams video or plays games online.

-Ultrafast fibre broadband – Available from Virgin Media, as well as BT, EE, Vodafone and TalkTalk in fewer areas.
+Full Fibre broadband – Available from Openreach providers such as BT, Sky, EE and everyone else except Virgin Media.
 For large families or big groups of students sharing accommodation where everyone wants to be online at the same time, ultrafast broadband can make for the best internet experience.
-Speeds of up to 1000Mbps (1Gbps) are now available.
+Speeds of up to 944Mbps (1Gbps) are now available, but only to around a third of UK homes.

 If you’re not sure which speed is right for your household, you can visit our guide for advice.